Multimodal

 Compiled from public research notes and internal summaries.
 Specifications may evolve ahead of official releases.

-DeepSeek V4 is positioned as the next-generation multimodal MoE release in the lineup.
+DeepSeek V4 is now in active rollout as the flagship multimodal MoE release in the lineup.
 Public research notes point to trillion-scale capacity with sparse activation, aiming to lift reasoning, code, and long-context reliability without linear compute cost.

-Teams can prepare by validating pipelines against today's models and keeping integrations flexible.
-Use V3.1 for general workloads, R1 for step-by-step reasoning, Math-7B for cost-sensitive math, Janus-Pro-7B for generation, and VL2 for OCR/document tasks while waiting for V4 access.
+Teams can validate production pipelines with both V4 and the existing lineup.
+Use V3.1 for general workloads, R1 for step-by-step reasoning, Math-7B for cost-sensitive math, Janus-Pro-7B for generation, and VL2 for OCR/document tasks, then route high-value requests to V4 where quality targets justify it.

 Focus areas